Episode

 .

-Jeff is standing right next to Kirk.
-He dives for the frisbee and
+(Luckily, Jeff is standing right next to Kirk.
+He dives for the frisbee and catches it

-hits the ground after bouncing off Guy's neck.
-Jeff gets up and looks
+before it hits the ground after bouncing off Guy's neck.
+Jeff gets up and looks downfield.

-Big Scott have sprinted to the endzone.
-Big Scott is covered by Chris,
+Matt and Big Scott have sprinted to the endzone.
+Big Scott is covered by Chris, Matt by Kent)

 .